Luxury car: Luxury SUV / Luxury crossover

 Long before the luxury SUV segment was defined and became popular, the 1966 Jeep Super Wagoneer was marketed at the time as a fully-equipped station wagon.
 It was the first off-road SUV to offer a V8 engine and automatic transmission along with luxury car trim and equipment.
 Standard features included bucket seating, a center console, air conditioning, a seven-position tilt steering wheel, a vinyl roof, and gold-colored trim panels on the body sides and tailgate.
 It became "the most significant vehicle to carve a path for the modern luxury SUV".
 By the late 1970s, optional equipment included an electric sunroof.
 The 1978 Jeep Wagoneer Limited was the spiritual successor to the Super Wagoneer and was the first four-wheel drive car to use leather upholstery.

 The Range Rover was released in 1970 as a two-door vehicle for off-road durability with few "creature comforts."
 A four-door version was added in 1981, and the model was pushed upmarket in 1983 by introducing an automatic transmission (Chrysler's A727 TorqueFlite) as an option.
 The Range Rover had a long-travel coil-spring suspension and a modified, Buick-designed aluminum V8 engine.

-In the mid-1990s, the SUV market expanded with new entrants and the entry-level Ford Explorer and upscale Jeep Grand Cherokee became the market leaders.
-The fastest-growing sector of this market was for the so-called luxury SUVs, which included the Jeep Grand Cherokee ... the Grand Cherokee's allure: "This vehicle is proof you can have a true off-road vehicle without giving up luxuries and amenities" with the Jeep providing a crucial new intangible factor for buyers—image.
+In the mid-1990s, the SUV market expanded with new entrants and the entry-level Ford Explorer and upscale Jeep Grand Cherokee became market leaders.
+The fastest-growing sector of this market was for so-called "luxury SUVs", which included the Jeep Grand Cherokee: "This vehicle is proof you can have a true off-road vehicle without giving up luxuries and amenities."